 Rate limiting is a method of counting requests made to our server by your application.
-For counting these requests we currently handle two different methods to decide when to block incoming requests.
-The first is called count and is based on the amount of received requests.
+Currently, we employ one method to determine when to block incoming requests called count which is based on the number of requests received.
 There is currently no distinction between read or write requests.
-The second is latency, where we use the duration of a request.
-These two methods are being used at the same time.
-So if you send few requests, but they take very long to complete, you will still receive rate limiter errors.
-Each application and sandbox still has a separate limit.
+It's also important to note that each application and sandbox retains its separate limit.

 Buckets

-The bucket which refreshes most frequently will always be used first.
-For example, there is also a 1 minute bucket allowing 100 requests, in addition to the hourly bucket mentioned above.
-Incoming requests will be taken from the 1 minute bucket first.
+The bucket that refreshes most frequently will always be used first.
+For example, there is also a 1 minute bucket allowing 200 requests, in addition to the hourly bucket mentioned above.
+Incoming requests will be taken from the 1-minute bucket first.
 If the minute bucket is empty, the hour bucket will be used.
-When a minute passes, the minute bucket is refreshed and requests will take from that bucket first.
+When a minute passes, the minute bucket is refreshed and requests will be taken from that bucket first.

 Why this method?

-Using this method will result in favouring small requests and penalising large requests.
-This makes it possible for us to fine tune the rate limiter better for the overal use of your app, while keeping the platform more resistant against attacks / accidental overloading of our platform.
-With this change we are also adding remaining requests for limits to the logs so builders can identify if the limit is nearly reached.
-This can be found in the IDE under the logs tab.
+Using this method will result in favoring small requests and penalizing large requests.
+This makes it possible for us to fine-tune the rate limiter better for the overall use of your application while keeping the platform more resistant against attacks / accidental overloading of our platform.
+With this change, we are also adding remaining requests for limits to the logs so builders can identify if the limit is nearly reached.
+This can be found in the Logs overview.

 Default limits